raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 Let's return to the top of the essay.
 We began by saying that implementing a recognizer for "balanced parentheses" is a popular programming problem.
 It is often posed as an interview question.

-That suggests the question: Is balanced parenetheses a *good* interview question?[^begs]
+That suggests the question: Is balanced parentheses a *good* interview question?[^begs]

 [^begs]: It **suggests** the question.
 "Begging" the question is to suggest the answer.